on an image to view one of our pop culture

 week.
 Salgari it seemed had made a comeback.

-It began hosting national conferences discussing the author’s
+year.
+It began hosting national conferences discussing the

-work.
-New biographies began to appear as did re-evaluations of
+author’s work.
+New biographies began to appear as

-a huge fan; he read 62 of Mr. Salgari’s adventures.
-His
+was a huge fan; he read 62 of Mr. Salgari’s adventures.

-biographer Paco Taibo went so far as to say that Che’s antimperialism
+His biographer Paco Taibo went so far as to say that Che’s

-resurrection was made complete by one last bit of unexpected help:
+made complete by one last bit of unexpected help: Pirates

-Pirates of the Caribbean.
-Johnny Depp made pirates fun
+of the Caribbean.
+Johnny Depp made pirates fun and

 new editions of Mr. Salgari’s classic adventures.

-and DVDS of the Solima classics quickly hit the shelves.
-A play
+games and DVDS of the Solima classics quickly hit the shelves.

-about two friends that stumble upon Salgari’s ghost in their
+A play about two friends that stumble upon Salgari’s

-attic went on tour throughout Italy.
-New modern translations appeared
+ghost in their attic went on tour throughout Italy.
+New

 is plaque on the wall of Mr. Salgari's boyhood home in Verona.